allotropeinc/nitrogen/README.md

 Hello!
 We're happy you're interested in viewing the source code of the Nitrogen project.
 Nitrogen uses a combination of Angular and Express.

+## Setup

+Before you run Nitrogen, development or not, you'll need to give the backend a file to store its data in.
+An empty one is provided (`data.blank.json`), you need only copy it and name it `data.json` (and restart the backend if it's already running).

+### Setting yourself as admin

+Nitrogen features an admin panel, but to see it you'll have to set yourself as admin.
+There is currently no automatic way to do this if no admin already exists.
+Stop the backend if it's running, and edit the `data.json` file.
+Find your account in the `accounts` list and set `isAdmin` to `true`.
+Save and restart the backend and you should see the "Report Bug" button on the dashboard replaced by "Admin".

 ## Development

 I'm sure before you host it for production you're going to want to make a few changes.
 Those are easy if you use the development mode; using a terminal or IDE of your choice, run `ng serve` in the root directory and `ts-node index.ts` in the `backend` directory.
 The front-end will automatically know it's in development and use the backend on port 5015 (by default).